 When I started to learn lace wig making, I had no idea where could I get the supplies for a good price.
 After 2 years I know that I wasted a lot of money, but what happened happened.
-I could be jealous and keep the “secrets” for myself, but I’m not that kind, and I also know that those who have the affinity to learn wig making and create their own wigs, they wouldn’t purchase a custom unit from me, so I won’t lose potential customers with this entry, but I will help for those who just start it now.
+I could be envy and keep the “secrets” for myself, but I’m not that kind, and I also know that those who have the affinity to learn wig making and create their own wigs, they wouldn’t purchase a custom unit from me anyway, so I won’t lose potential customers with this entry, but I will help for those who just start it now.

 The next main thing what you will need is a drawing pad/mat/card.
 This tool helps to keep the loose hair together while you just pick out a few strands.